o3de/o3de.org/content/docs/tools-ui/component-library/uidev-styled-dock-component.md

 ---
+linktitle: Styled Dock
+title: O3DE UI Styled Dock Widget
-description: ' Learn how to use the O3DE UI 2.0 styled dock widget with the dock main window component, to enable fancy docking in O3DE tools and gems. '
+description: Learn how to use the O3DE UI styled dock widget with the dock main window component, to enable fancy docking in O3DE tools and Gems.
-title: O3DE UI styled dock widget
+toc: true
 ---

 {{< preview-migrated >}}